 Our People What they Do Acknowledgement Mandate Hui Taumata Each Mandate Hui was led by a taumata.
 Our taumata ensured that we delivered our hui in accordance with Ngati Kuta tikanga.
 George Riley - Rawhiti Russell Hook - Rawhiti Raniera Whiu - Whangarei Shane Witehira - Whangarei & Online Dougal Stott - Tamaki Matutaera Clendon - Te Rawhiti Russell Hook - Te Rawhiti Haimona Tauariki - Te Rawhiti Nga Kaumatua Kuia o Ngati Kuta Our kaumatua and kuia meet regularly prior to every hapu hui.
 Some have travelled with the team to tautoko our Mandate Information Hui They are on call 24hrs a day to provide guidance and advice to our Mandate Information hui and our working group hui.
 They kept all of us on the straight and narrow.
 Elizabeth Mountain Ellis Maaki Howard Maude Ririnui Touchen Ririnui Polly Hall Harata Clarke Hully Clarke Ngati Kuta ki Te Rawhiti Trust The trustees are at the core of all our work programmes.
 They take direction from the whare (the hapu) and work to administer those directions.
 The trustees lead all the communications out to our whanau including emails, facebook and website content.
 Arana Rewha Glenys Papuni Lynette Te Tai Ashlee Peacock Jessie Patch Ngati Kuta Data Team Data Management is a highly complex area, requiring expertise and acumen.
 Singlehandedly managing our member registrations, our website development, lead adviser to all of us on communications, data, and technology, and helping whanau register and vote.
 Elizabeth (Liz) Harte Te Rawhiti Marae Our marae trustees tiaki our most precious taonga - our Whare Tupuna and supported the delivery of every Mandate Information Hui Michelle Elboz Ngati Kuta Hapu Reps to Te Whakaaetanga They take directions from the hapu and integrate those into the Te Whakaaetanga work programme.
-They provide information back from Te Whakaaetanga on the Crowns processes and provide guidance on how to navigate and implement the process Dean Clendon Natasha Clarke Whanau who We had many supporters who attended every hui.
+They provide information back from Te Whakaaetanga on the Crowns processes and provide guidance on how to navigate and implement the process Dean Clendon Natasha Clarke Whanau who came to tautoko every hui We had many supporters who attended every hui.
+This is significant and generous aroha because we are all in this together.
 Thank you, whanau!